ameier38/andrewcmeier.com/_posts/2019-02-18-bi-temporal-event-sourcing.md

 > Note that the payments are effective on the payment date.

-Next, let's undo the `PaymentReceived` event pretending that the payment never actual made it into our bank account and there was some operational error.
+Next, let's undo the `PaymentReceived` event pretending that the payment never actual made it into our bank account because there was some operational error.
 ```shell
 curl -X DELETE \
   http://localhost:8080/lease/d290f1ee-6c54-4b01-90e6-d701748f0853/2
 ```
 > `2` is the `eventId` of the `PaymentReceived` event.

 ```json
 {
     "amountDue": 25,